Kerry Von Erich: Professional wrestling career

-NWA Texas / World Class Championship Wrestling (1978–1989)
+World Class Championship Wrestling (1978–1989)

 Debut (1978–1979)

-Kerry was the son of wrestler Fritz Von Erich.
-His brothers, David, Kevin, Mike, and Chris, were also wrestlers.
-Kerry was also a standout in high school track and field and possessed a record-breaking discus throw.
-He debuted in his father's promotion, NWA Texas/Big Time Wrestling on May 7, 1978, against Paul Perschmann.
+Von Erich debuted in his father's professional wrestling promotion, Big Time Wrestling on May 7, 1978, against Paul Perschmann.
 In Big Time Wrestling, he held many Texas Tag Team and American Tag Team titles.

-American Heavyweight Champion and American Tag Team Champion (1980–1983)

-Most of Kerry's fame was made in Texas' World Class Championship Wrestling (WCCW), where he was nicknamed "The Modern Day Warrior", a reference to his entrance music ("Tom Sawyer" by Rush).
-On December 28, 1980, his first NWA American Heavyweight Championship reign came after he defeated Gino Hernandez for the vacant title.
+In 1980, Von Erich defeated Gino Hernandez for the vacant NWA American Heavyweight Championship.
 He lost the title to Ken Patera before winning his second NWA American Heavyweight Championship from The Masked Superstar.
 In May and June 1981, Kerry exchanged the NWA American Heavyweight Championship with Ernie Ladd.
 On October 25, he teamed with Terry Orndorff and they defeated The Great Kabuki and Chan Chung to win the NWA American Tag Team Championship.
 After having short angles as a singles wrestler, he began teaming with his brother Kevin.
 On March 15, 1982, the two brothers wrestled Gary Hart and King Kong Bundy to a double disqualification.
 On June 4, Von Erich defeated former NWA World Heavyweight Champion Harley Race, elevating him to main event status.

 Kerry started feuding with the NWA World Heavyweight Champion Ric Flair.
-On August 15, he got his very first shot at the NWA title against Flair in a two out of three falls match, which Flair won to retain the title.
+On August 15, he got his first shot at the NWA title against Flair in a two out of three falls match, which Flair won to retain the title.
 On December 25, Kerry got his next title shot against Flair in a no disqualification steel cage match, with Michael "P.S."
 Hayes, as the special guest referee.
 The Fabulous Freebirds helped Kerry to win the match, but he refused to take their help and said that he didn't want to win by cheating.
-Terry Gordy slammed the cage door on Kerry's head, which led to Flair winning the match and retaining the title.
-This culminated in a historic feud between the Von Erichs and the Freebirds that lasted for over five years.
+In response, Terry Gordy slammed the cage door on Kerry's head, which led to Flair winning the match and retaining the title.
+This kicked off a historic feud between the Von Erichs and the Freebirds that lasted for over five years.